 Idea #2: All About Me

 Send home an all-about me poster the Friday before the student’s special week.
-Ask them to work with their family to color, decorate, and fill-in their poster.
+Ask them to work with their family to color, decorate and fill-in their poster.
 When the poster comes back in on Monday morning, hang it on the Student of the Week Board.
 Have the student talk about what they have included during a special sharing time.
+Topics for the poster can include things like their birthday, family, favorite subjects or hobbies.

 Idea #3: Student of the Week Crown